hellsan631/material-avatar/README.md

 ====

-Material-Avatar is non-opinionated, only has a few small features, and was built to solve a larger problem. _How can I generate a good looking default avatar for a user?_.
+Material-Avatar is non-opinionated and only has a few small features.
+It was built to solve a larger problem. _How can I generate a good looking default avatar for a user?_.

 I got asked this question once, and there are a lot of other more complex implimentations out there, using bits and bobs to calculate a pixelated image, or grab sets of images from places, or use other web services.
 I like the way google approached the problem, creating a simple image with initials text.